christiangemesi/rfobaden-incident-manager/docs/backend/005-controllers.md

 ## Authorization

 Authorization is provided by Spring Security.
-To authorize a user, you can use annotions provided by Spring Security, such as `@PreAuthorize`.
+To authorize a user, you can use annotations provided by Spring Security, such as `@PreAuthorize`.
 As an alternative, the backend provides the custom `@RequireAgent` and `@RequireAdmin` annotations.

 Authorization annotations can be either applied directly to controller methods, or to the entire controller at once.